The Risk of Us, a novel, will be published by Houghton Mifflin Harcourt on April 9, 2019.

 Rachel Howard works with an elegant complexity, rendering family life with its necessary cocktail of pain and humor and pathos.
 She’s the kind of writer I admire most: an unflinching, savage, and ultimately tender eye trying to make sense of all our confusions.

-–Joshua Mohr, author of Sirens, Termite Parade, and All This Life
+–Joshua Mohr, author of Sirens and All This Life